 I am writing today to let you know that my family has been positively impacted by the new lunch program serving underrepresented and low-income families.
-With this provision, I’m able to breathe a sigh of relief knowing that my child will continue to be fed nutritious meals.
+With this provision, I’m able to breathe a sigh of relief, knowing that my child will continue to be fed nutritious meals.

 I see that my child is more successful in school, they can concentrate more, and with food at every meal, my child no longer feels embarrassed or insecure during school lunchtime.
-Food insecurities plague many people here in (city or county).
+Unfortunately, food insecurities plague many people here in (city or county).
 But now we can concentrate on the future without worrying today.

 Mr./Ms./Mrs. (First Name and Last Name)